canonical/multipass/BUILD.windows.md

 After chocolatey is installed you can now install the rest of the dependencies:

-    choco install visualcpp-build-tools cmake ninja golang nasm cmder qemu-img -yfd
+    choco install visualcpp-build-tools cmake ninja golang nasm cmder qemu-img nsis -yfd

 You may have to disable Windows Defender Real-time protection if you want the packages to install quicker.
 Search for Windows Defender Security Center, go to Virus & threat protection, then Virus and thread protection settings, disable Real-time protection.

+NOTE: visualcpp-build-tools is only the installer package.
+For this reason, choco cannot detect any new compiler tool updates so choco upgrade will report no new updates available.
+To update the compiler and related tooling, you will need to search for "Add or remove programs", find "Microsoft Visual Studio Installer" and click "Modify".

 ### Qt5
-Install the latest stable version of Qt5.9 (5.9.1 at the moment): <http://www.qt.io/download-open-source/>.
+Install the latest stable version of Qt5 (5.11.2 at the moment): <https://www.qt.io/download-thank-you?os=windows/>.

-In the installer, unselect everything.
-Install only the msvc2015 32 bit component and the msvc2017_64 component
+In the online installer, under Qt, select MSVC 2017 64-bit.

+If you already have Qt installed, run the MaintenanceTool included in the Qt directory to update to the latest version.

 ### Path setup
 You'll have to manually add CMake and Qt to your account's PATH variable.

-Search for "Edit environment variables for your account" then edit the Path variable.
+Search for "Edit environment variables for your account" then edit your Path variable.
 Add the following:
      C:\Program Files\CMake\bin
-     C:\Qt\5.9.1\msvc2017_64\bin
+     C:\Qt\5.11.2\msvc2017_64\bin

 ### Cmder setup
 Cmder is a sane terminal emulator for windows, which includes git and SSH support among other things.